mrismanaziz/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Pie is $2.50 in Jamaica and $3.00 in The Bahamas.
+These are the pie-rates of the Caribbean.